Your JSA claim

 If your payment is stopped, you should keep looking for work.
 Your benefit payment could be stopped for longer if you do not.

 If you disagree with the decision to stop payment, you can ask for the decision to be looked at again - this is called ‘mandatory reconsideration’.
-You can appeal to the Social Security and Child Support Tribunal if you think the decision in the mandatory reconsideration notice is wrong.

 You should continue with any JSA claim until the dispute is settled.

 If you claim Housing Benefit or Council Tax Reduction

 You should contact your local council immediately.
 They’ll tell you what to do to continue getting support.

 Your JSA claim may be ended if you’re not available for or actively seeking work.
 You can apply again straight away, but your payments will be stopped for a period of either: